pikepdf/pikepdf/docs/api/models.rst

     platform-specific filenames. pikepdf cannot directly create these, because they are arguably obsolete; it can provide access to them, however.

-    If you have to deal with multiple versions, use :meth:`get_all_filenames` to enumerate those available.
+    If you have to deal with platform-specialized versions, use :meth:`get_all_filenames` to enumerate those available.

     Described in the |pdfrm| section 7.11.3.